 The tour od Milos in Greece takes place on a sailing boat with a maximum of 10 people on board.
 You will be able to experience a different kind of excursion to discover a suggestive island and its beautiful places to visit.

 Yes, in case of bad weather/sea conditions the tour might be cancelled.
 In case of cancellation we are happy to offer our customers the choice of an alternative date or, in case of inability to rebook, the full refund.

-Milos boat tour with lunch on board – Sailing Experience
+Milos and Poliegos boat tour with lunch on board – Sailing Experience